Glitched-Manual/Udacity-FSND-Capstone-Rainforest/README.md

 Get `orders`

-- Returns a paginated list of orders
+- Returns a paginated list of orders.
+- Requires the `get:orders` permission.

 sample request: